techidaily/site-win11-tips/source/_posts/immediate-actions-your-guide-to-repairing-windows-software-glitches.md

  Finally, if none of the troubleshooting methods help, you can uninstall the app and then reinstall it.
 This will clear any corrupt files alongside the old or problematic settings that might be causing the issue.

  However, since this action will delete all data associated with the app, make sure you create a backup of the important data.
-Once that is done, you can[use the Control Panel to uninstall the app](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and then reinstall a fresh version using the Microsoft Store or your browser.
+Once that is done, you can [use the Control Panel to uninstall the app](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) and then reinstall a fresh version using the Microsoft Store or your browser.

 ## Get Your Windows Apps Back on Track